Nick Chubb Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 - Against the Ravens in Week 12, Chubb rushed eight times for 16 yards.

+- He added two receptions for 23 yards in the passing game.

-- Chubb has run for 146 yards on 30 carries (48.7 yards per game) during his last three games.
+- Over his last three games, Chubb has run for 146 yards on 30 carries (48.7 ypg), with zero touchdowns.

-- He also has four catches for 37 yards (12.3 per game) and one touchdown.
+- He's also caught four balls for 37 yards (12.3 per game) and one touchdown.

 Chubb's Cleveland Teammates